digital-asset/daml-finance/docs/source/tutorials/getting-started/settlement.rst

    This is used to discover a settlement route, i.e., :ref:`routed steps <type-daml-finance-interface-settlement-types-routedstep-10086>`, for each settlement :ref:`step <type-daml-finance-interface-settlement-types-step-78661>`.
-In this example, the route provider simply converts each step to a routed step using a single custodian.
+In this example, the route provider simply converts each step to a routed step using a single custodian (the bank).

 2. :ref:`Settlement Factory <type-daml-finance-interface-settlement-factory-factory-31525>`